ga4gh/htsget-refserver/README.md

 This project uses [Go modules](https://blog.golang.org/using-go-modules) to manage packages and dependencies.

-`$ go build & ./htsget-refserver` from root directory to start the server on port 3000.
+`$ go build -o ./htsget-refserver ./cmd & ./htsget-refserver` from root directory to start the server on port 3000.

 ## Usage
 The API is defined at https://github.com/samtools/hts-specs/blob/master/htsget.md.